cyberbiont/vscode-sidenotes/README.md

 If you want to delete sidenote comments only you'll probably need Regexp to match them.

+## Tracking changes

+The extension uses file system watcher to dynamically track changes made to your sidenotes and automatically update view.
+Integrated vscode.FileSystemWatcher is quite lame and needs additional events debouncing, for this reason `chokidar` is used.

 ## Requirements

 For 'typora' setting to work, you need Typora installed on your system and typora.exe in your system PATH.